Dragonixj/C-projects/README.md

   - It creates a file table.txt with the crafted table stored
   - And prints out the content of the .txt file

+- ATM.c || branch2.0.c

-- ATM
+  - A simple ATM

-- A simple ATM - Inspo from itsourcecode.com -
+  - Inspo from itsourcecode.com
-Still a work in progress, but runnable :warning::warning:
+  - Still a work in progress, but runnable :warning::warning:

 </details>

 ---